State / Territory Benefits - Maryland

 Baltimore, MD 21215-2341

 Free Copy of Vital Records: For purposes of a claim before the Federal Government, one copy of marriage licenses, and birth or death certificates, may be acquired free of charge from the appropriate source.
-Call the local office of the clerk of the Circuit Court (marriage and divorce) or the Bureau of Vital Statistics, 800-832-3277 or 410-764-3038.
+Call the local office of the clerk of the Circuit Court (marriage and divorce) or the Division of Vital Records, 800-832-3277 or 410-764-3038.

 There is no fee for: